Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Introduction

 The remainder of this paper is organized as follows.
-Firstly, the related work and the required basic knowledge of this article are introduced.
+Firstly, the related work is introduced.
 Secondly, a detailed explanation of the hypercube policy regularization framework is provided.
 Finally, experiments for the new algorithms are conducted on the D4RL dataset.